Collection size: 68 microfilm reels

 REEL 1926: Correspondence with artists Arthur Dove and Alfred Stieglitz.

 Biographical/Historical Note: The Phillips Collection (estab.
 1921) is an art museum in Washington, D.C.
 Founded in 1921 by collector and art connoisseur, Duncan Phillips, and his wife, Marjorie, upon opening his home to the public.
 Collection consists primarily of 19th and 20th century European and American art.
 In 1960 the Goh Annex was added to the original 1897 Georgian Revival house to expand the museums's exhibition space.
 The Goh annex was renovated in 1989.

 The collection was microfilmed in 1979 by the Archives of American Art.

 How to Use this Collection

-- Microfilm reels 1929-1994 available for use only at Huntington Library, the Phillips Collection, Washington, D.C., and through interlibrary loan.
+- Microfilm reels 1929-1994 available for use at the Phillips Collection, Washington, D.C., and through interlibrary loan.

 microfilm reels 1890 and 1926 available at all AAA offices and through interlibrary loan.

 - Authorization to reproduce for the purposes of publication must be obtained from: Karen Schneider, Librarian, the Phillips Collection, 1600 21st Street, N.W., Washington, D.C.
 20009; telephone: 202-387-2151, ext.
 212; fax: 202-387-2436.